Learning opportunities

 Timekeeping

 You are expected to arrive promptly for lectures and seminars.
 This is for the benefit of all students, as latecomers can be disruptive for the group.
-If you are having any issues that affect your attednance, please speak to your tutor.
+If you are having any issues that affect your attendance, please speak to your tutor.

-Attendance and Missing Lectures
+Attendance and missing lectures

 All students’ attendance is monitored.
-The expectation is for you to attend all lectures and seminars as this will help to ensure you will succeed and demonstrated your commitment to the course.
+The expectation is for you to attend all lectures and seminars as this will help to ensure you will succeed and demonstrates your commitment to the course.
 If you have a poor attendance record, which is not the result of extenuating circumstances, this could affect your progression if it coincides with poor assessment performance.
 If you have missed a number of lectures, speak to your tutor about any concerns or to ensure you are getting the right support to enable you to succeed.

-Fitness to Practise
+Fitness to practice

-Some courses are designated by the Academic Board as being subject to Fitness to Practise requirements.
-These support the promotion of the standards and ethics of relevant professional bodies and students on these courses must sign the relevant code of professional conduct and fitness to practise.
-More information is provided within the General Student Regulations and details are available from the relevant course team, the UCB Registry and the Codes of Professional Conduct which can be found on the University College Birmingham Policies and Regulations page.
+Some courses are designated by the Academic Board as being subject to Fitness to Practice requirements.
+These support the promotion of the standards and ethics of relevant professional bodies, and students on these courses must sign the relevant code of professional conduct and fitness to practice.

 Back to top